 Our nonacademic activities vary with each session.
 They may include visits to the Reily Recreation Center, touring the campus, movie nights, visiting area attractions, and enjoying other campus recreational and social activities.

 Yes.
 Application requirements vary depending on the program for which you apply.
 The required application materials will be listed in your Green Wave portal once you submit an Application Starter.
-Contact the Tulane Pre-College office for more information email@example.com or 504-314-7619.
+Contact the Tulane Pre-College office for more information: email@example.com or 504-314-7619.

 Yes.
 If a program offers this option, students are welcome to attend more than one session.
 There will be additional fees for subsequent sessions.

 We will contact you prior to the start of the program to discuss options.
-If we cannot find another course that works for you, we will give you a refund of the registration deposit and tuition.
+If we cannot find another course that works for you, we will refund any registration deposit and tuition.

 It is the parent’s/guardian’s responsibility to make all arrangements and pay for the student’s travel to and from Tulane University.
-Shuttles to and from Louis Armstrong Airport will be available during set times and days.
+Shuttles to and from Louis Armstrong Airport will be available during specific times on designated arrival and departure days.
 All travel arrangements must be communicated to program staff before the student arrives on campus.
-To view ways to get to campus, please visit our Pre-Arrival page.

 Yes.
 You must be covered by a health insurance policy in order to attend Tulane Pre-College Summer Programs.
 Your health insurance should also cover prescription medications.
-In addition, your parent/guardian/family member must complete and submit required Tulane Pre-College Summer Programs health forms and provide health insurance information, contact information for your family physician, your emergency family contact information, and information about any medical issues your family considers relevant and any allergies (especially allergies to food and medicine) you may have.
+In addition, your parent/guardian/family member must complete and submit required Tulane Pre-College Summer Programs health forms through the Campdoc portal.
 Note: Admission to the program is contingent upon submission of completed Tulane Pre-College Summer Programs health forms.